Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 One of Georgia’s favorite ski resorts offers an easy alpine escape from Tbilisi.

 Bakuriani is one of the most popular ski resorts in Georgia.
-It lies further up in the mountains outside Borjomi.
-A ski trip here is one of the most popular day trips from Tbilisi in winter.
+It lies further up in the mountains outside Borjomi and is a must if you’re visiting in the winter.

-It’s also worth a day trip from Tbilisi in summer.
+It’s also worth seeing in summer.
 The evergreen forests here are peaceful and even a little chilly during this season.
 Tbilisi is one of the hottest parts of the country (especially with all that concrete), so having a cool place to escape to is always desirable.

 Taking a marshrutka to Borjomi and then transferring to another marshrutka or taxi is the easiest way to get here.
-The Kukushka slow train that used to go between Borjomi and Bakuriani is currently no longer operating.
+There are also guided group tours to Bakuriani ski resort.
+Note that the Kukushka slow train that used to go between Borjomi and Bakuriani is no longer operating.

 Tbilisi National Park